 The QCAA is committed to the respect, protection and promotion of human rights.
 As part of this commitment, the QCAA continues to review its organisational policies, procedures and services for compatibility with human rights legislation.
-In 2021-22, the QCAA did not receive any human rights complaints.
+In 2022-23 the QCAA received one human rights complaint, which was abandoned by the applicant before hearing.